Bank Of Japan Raises Interest Rate For Second Time In 17 Years - UrduPoint

 The Bank of Japan further unwound its massive monetary easing programme on Wednesday by hiking interest rates for only the second time in 17 years and indicating plans for more if the economy performs as officials expect

-Long-standing ultra-loose policies have made the BoJ an outlier among central banks in recent years and driven down the value of the yen.
+The institution's long-standing ultra-loose policies have made it an outlier among central banks in recent years and driven down the value of the yen against the dollar.

 After a two-day policy meeting, the BoJ set an interest rate of 0.25 percent, a notch up from the previous rate of around zero to 0.1 percent.

-The move came after a hike in March that was the first since 2007 and brought an end to a maverick negative-rate policy aimed at boosting growth in the world's fourth largest economy.
+It raised interest rates in March for the first time since 2007, finally ditching a maverick negative-rate policy aimed at boosting growth in the world's fourth largest economy.

-Wednesday's decision, which also detailed plans to cut its government bond purchases, helped push the yen to less than 152 per dollar at one point.
+Wednesday's decision, which also included a pledge to cut its government bond-purchases, caused the yen to surge briefly before returning to morning levels of around 152.80 per dollar.

 "The bank will accordingly continue to raise the policy interest rate and adjust the degree of monetary accommodation" if the Japanese economy moves in line with predictions, the BoJ said.